 Once a student athlete sustains a head injury which is then diagnosed by a physician as a concussion, the student athlete will be put into the Return to Play Protocol.

-Step 1- Once the student athlete is asymptomatic, he or she will take a post-concussion ImPACT test.
+Step 1- Once the student athlete is asymptomatic, they will take a post-concussion ImPACT test.
 The results of this test will be compared to the baseline test the student athlete took earlier at the beginning of the school year.
-If results are problem free and the student athlete has no recurrence of any symptoms for 24 hours he or she will then progress to step 2.
+If results are problem free and the student athlete has no recurrence of any symptoms for 24 hours, they will then progress to step 2.

 Step 2- Exertional test.
 This will be done on a treadmill or stationary bike as administered by the Athletic Trainer.
-If the student athlete does not experience any symptoms for 24 hours he or she will progress to step 3.
+If student athlete does not experience any symptoms for 24 hours, they will progress to step 3.

 Step 3- Modified/non-contact practice with team.
 This can consist of jogging, running, skill drills.
-If a student-athlete does not experience any symptoms for 24 hours he or she will progress to step 4.
+If student athlete does not experience any symptoms for 24 hours, they will progress to step 4.

-Step 4- Full contact practice with the team with no restrictions.
-If the student athlete does not experience any symptoms for 24 hours he or she will progress to step 5.
+Step 4- Full contact practice with team with no restrictions.
+If student athlete does not experience any symptoms for 24 hours, they will progress to step 5.